SurniaUlula/wpsso-um/README.md

 <h4>1.0.1</h4>

-Added a 'plugin' field to the plugin update data for WordPress v4.2.
+Added a 'plugin' attribute to the plugin update data for WordPress v4.2.

 <h4>1.0</h4>